-To ensure that you give greater time and commitment in your oversight function no Director shall hold more than 5 directorship positions at a time in both financial and non-financial companies subject to the restriction against concurrent directorships [of being a director, or key management personnel of another bank].
-All Disclosures of other engagements shall indicated herein shall be disclosed and published in the Annual Report of the Bank.
+To ensure that you give greater time and commitment in your oversight function no Director shall hold more than 5 directorship positions at a time in both financial and non-financial

 KIN DLY DISCLOSE OTHER DIRECTORSHIPS AND ENGAGEMENTS HELD

 1.

 2.

 3.

 4.

 5.

-Data of maximum

 Date of review:

-Director details:

 Title:

 Surname: First/Other names:

 Signature:

 Date first appointed:

+INDI VIDITAL DEDECOMANCE ASSESSMENT FORM I VID IV ΛNI